 The most important component on a touring bike is no doubt the frame.
 First of all, be sure the frame is not bent and presents no major rust corrosion.
 Then take a look at the geometry, the shape of the frame.

 - Long wheel-base, or at least long chain-stay geometry: the longer the frame, the more stable is the bike, longer frames absorb vibration better thus making for a more comfortable ride.
 A long wheel-base helps you avoid the annoying heel-to-pannier contact without shifting the panniers back too much and so losing the center of stability (the weight should be centered with the back axle).

-A sign of a long chain-stay is the length of the rear fork, while the wheelbase is made longer also by the bent angle of the front fork, called rake.
-A longer rake means a more accentuated bent, this is sometimes referred as a lazy fork.
-A lazy fork also offers some cushioning for the vibrations, while making the bike a little less agile (steering is slower).
-A long chainstay may also help in fitting larger tyres
+A sign of a long chain-stay is the length of the rear fork, while the wheelbase is made longer also by the bent angle of the front fork, called the rake.
+A longer rake means a more accentuated bent, this is sometimes referred to as a lazy fork.
+A lazy fork also offers some cushioning for the vibrations while making the bike a little less agile (steering is slower).
+A long chainstay may also help in fitting larger tires

 - Rack and bottle cage mounting points: unless you opt for the trailer solution or the bikepacking setup, your bike should be equipped with mounting points for front and back racks.
 Well, you can also just go with the back rack if you pack light.
 About the bottle cage, you can always strap one up with zip ties if the frame doesn’t have the holes, I did this on my 1936 bike, and traveled 25,000km with it.
-HAving more than a bottle mount is nice but not as important as others state.
+Having more than a bottle mount is nice but not as important as other states.

 Wheels: the second most important component of a touring bike